Who is allowed to use Zief Library?

 How can I find an article on a given topic?

 Consult our research guide on finding articles.
-You can also drop by the research center desk or make an appointment with a research librarian for assistance with locating relevant articles on your research topic.
+You can also drop by the research center or make an appointment with a research librarian for assistance with locating relevant articles on your research topic.

 Are there research guides that can help me with my research project?

 We have an extensive collection of research guides authored by Zief’s research librarians.
-To find research guides written by other law school librarians, use Cornell Law Library's research guide search engine.

 Where can I find materials to help me prepare for class or for exams?

-Where are the Lexis printers?
+Where is the Lexis printer?

 Where are the copiers and scanners?